ehrenamt/nier-automata-jekyll-theme/README.md

 - Improve code structure and fix semantic HTML
 - Modify and reduce CSS based on best practices (removing nested styles)

 There are no plans to update this beyond the listed improvements.
+There are many noticeable inaccuracies when compared to the actual in-game menu, but I am not aimed for a perfect 1:1 replica, but rather something as close as possible with minimal JS.

 ## License and Legal